 Reconnect with Nature at Jardin des Plantes

-While these are but a few of the activities that might interest you in this warmhearted and welcoming city, there are sure to be plenty more that you’ll discover on your own.
+While these are but a few of the activities this warmhearted city has to offer, there are sure to be plenty more that you’ll discover on your own.
 Bon voyage!

 Header photo by larahcv on Pixabay